Kasha-13/Kanojiya_Akash_WerkStudent_Python/README.md

 ## Overview

-This project processes invoice data from PDF files to extract relevant information, summarize it, and save the results in easy-to-use formats like Excel and CSV.
-The primary goal is to automate the tedious process of manual data extraction from invoices for quick analysis and record-keeping.
+This project processes invoice data from PDF files to extract relevant information, summarize it, and save the results in easy-to-use formats like Excel and CSV as per the given tasks.

 ## Tasks Performed